-The Conservative election victory activated a manifesto pledge to hold an in/out referendum on Britain's membership of the EU before the end of 2017, with expectations rising that it could come as soon as next year.
+The Conservative election victory in May activated a manifesto pledge to hold an in/out referendum on Britain's membership of the EU before the end of 2017, with expectations rising that it could be held next year.

-The prospect of meaningful parliamentary opposition to the referendum evaporated over the weekend as Labour's temporary leader Harriet Harman reversed her party's position and backed an EU referendum.
+The prospect of meaningful parliamentary opposition to the referendum evaporated when Labour's temporary leader Harriet Harman reversed her party's position and backed an EU referendum.
 Whoever it elects as its leader, Labour is likely to campaign for continued membership of the EU.

 David Cameron promised to deliver a referendum at a time when he was under pressure from Euroscpetic backbenchers within his own parties - and when the Conservatives appeared to be losing votes to Ukip.

-Cameron has argued the case for remaining in the EU, provided that key reforms are made, but reluctance from within the EU for such changes could thwart his plans.
-The PM's position has been strengthened by his unexpected election victory, and he will be hoping to use the prospect of a UK vote to leverage major concessions.
+He has argued the case for remaining in the EU, provided that key reforms are made, but reluctance from within the EU for such changes could thwart his plans.
+The PM's position was strengthened by his unexpected election victory, and he will be hoping to use the prospect of a UK vote to leverage major concessions.

 So what are the advantages and disadvantages of being a part of Europe?
 And would Britain be better off staying inside the club or going it alone?

-What are the pros and cons of leaving the EU?
+The pros and cons of leaving the EU

 Perhaps the greatest uncertainty associated with leaving the EU is that no country has ever done it before, so no one can predict the exact result.
 Nevertheless, many have tried.